prettymuchbryce/easystarjs/README.md

 	grid[13].push(0,2,2,2,2,2,2,2,2,2,2,0,2,2,2,2,2,2,2,0);
 	grid[14].push(0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0);

 Next you should create a list of tiles "walkable".
-In our case, I want the 0's to be walkable and the 1's to be walls.
+In our case, I want the tiles 2 and 3 to be "walkable", but all other values should not be.

 	var acceptableTiles = [2,3];

-Next I want to setup my callback for when a path is found
+Next I want to setup my callback for when a path is found.

 	function onPathFound(path) {
 		if (path==null) {